prism-break/prism-break/README.md

 # Localizations

-### Translating the Site
-For anyone who's interested in working on localizing the site, please look into the `./source/locales` directory of this repository.
-If your language doesn't exist, just make a copy of the en.json file and start translating!

-### Translating Projects
+### Which Files to Edit
-If you want to edit project descriptions or notes for your language, this data resides in the `./source/db/` directory.
+If you want to edit project descriptions, URLs, or notes in your favorite language, this data resides in:

+  `./source/db/*-projects.json`

+If you're interested in translating the site itself (all the nouns, verbs, and sentences that make up the static portion of the site), look here:

+    '`./source/locales/*.json`'

+If your language file doesn't exist yet, you can copy the en.json file and start translating from there.

 ### JSON Validation
 **Make sure your JSON validates by using either [JSONLint](http://jsonlint.com/) or your own validator.** A common mistake is putting unescaped quotation marks in a sentence.
 Make sure to escape them with either HTML entities (curly quotes) or a backslash (straight quotes).